 Removing the level crossings and creating an elevated rail line will improve community and commuter safety around the crossings themselves, but also enhance the liveability of our communities and reduce travel times for road and rail users.
 They will also improve traffic flow and reduce congestion on surrounding roads.
 The Alliance’s design significantly improves community connectivity and will be returning unused space to the community as green spaces and parkland.

-The project will remove nine level crossings between Caulfield and Dandenong in Melbourne’s south-eastern suburbs and see five railway stations rebuilt at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.
-It will provide signalling and power system upgrades between Flinders Street Station and Pakenham Station to enhance rail network capacity and reliability.
+The project has seen five railway stations rebuilt at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park; with Murrumbeena station achieving a 5-Star Green Star rating for the design phase.
+The As Built certification process is also underway for all five stations.
+Additionally, the project will remove nine level crossings between Caulfield and Dandenong in Melbourne’s south-eastern suburbs and provide signalling and power system upgrades between Flinders Street Station and Pakenham Station to enhance rail network capacity and reliability.

 This builds on Aurecon’s involvement in the Victorian Government’s commitment to remove 50 level crossings around the state.